India may shut Kingfisher as fleet remains grounded

-MUMBAI/NEW DELHI (Reuters) - Debt-strapped Kingfisher Airlines (KING.NS), devoid of a turnaround plan to get back into the air, faced a possible shutdown by the government after extending the grounding of its fleet for another week.
+MUMBAI/NEW DELHI (Reuters) - Debt-strapped Kingfisher Airlines, devoid of a turnaround plan to get back into the air, faced a possible shutdown by the government after extending the grounding of its fleet for another week.

 The industry regulator told the airline late on Friday to demonstrate why its permit to fly should not be suspended or cancelled, and gave it 15 days to reply.